 Supporting Northwest Oregon's children and youth in foster care

-Youth that have the benefit of a relationship with a CASA are likely to have better mental health, more education, and have lower rates of poverty, early parenthood, and involvement with the justice system.
+Children that have the benefit of a having a CASA are more likely to have better mental health, more education, and have lower rates of poverty, early parenthood, and involvement with the justice system.

-To provide even further context of that impact, we know that children in foster care and families navigating that system are dealing with trauma in various capacities.
-Now layer on the additional trauma of the COVID-19 public health crisis and its effects and it becomes apparent that if there ever was a time a child in foster care needs the advocacy and support of a CASA, it is now.
+To provide even further context of that impact, we know that children in foster care and families navigating this challenging system are dealing with trauma in various capacities.
+Now layer on the additional trauma of the COVID-19 public health crisis and it becomes apparent that if there ever was a time a child in foster care needs the advocacy and support of a CASA, it is now.

 The Fostering Futures: Supporting Northwest Oregon's children and youth in foster care campaign aims to raise awareness of the realities children and youth in foster care face, emphasizing the essential role of CASAs as supporters that champion better outcomes for our community's most vulnerable.

 Although children in Oregon enter the foster care system at a higher rate, only half of our state’s children have a CASA.